qmk/qmk_firmware/docs/serial_driver.md

 Where 'n' matches the peripheral number of your selected USART on the MCU.

-3. In keyboard's `config.h` file: override the default USART `SIO` driver if you use a USART peripheral that does not belong to the default selected `SIOD1` driver.
+3. In the keyboard's `config.h` file: override the default USART `SIO` driver if you use a USART peripheral that does not belong to the default selected `SIOD1` driver.
 For instance, if you selected `STM32_SERIAL_USE_USART3` the matching driver would be `SIOD3`.

 ```c
  #define SERIAL_USART_DRIVER SIOD3